LincaMarius/ISAP-1_Logisim_Simulation/README.md

 Register B is implemented with an 8-bit register and stores 8 bits of data received from the Bus when the control signal LB is active and the rising edge of the clock signal occurs.

+This action occurs for any arithmetic instruction with are ADD and SUB during [ micro-step T5 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure5.png).

 The output is connected to the Logic and Arithmetic Unit permanently.

 Pin R is to display when this block is reading from the bus.

 ### Adder/Subtractor Implementation
 The SAP-1 computer does not have an Arithmetic and Logical Unit because the Logical Unit is missing.
+So we only have an Arithmetic Unit.

-In the following we used the ALU notation for simplicity, even though we only have one Adder/Subtractor
+In the following we used the ALU notation for simplicity, even though we only have one Adder/Subtractor.

-The Arithmetic and Logic Unit has the following input, output and control signals:
+The Arithmetic Unit has the following input, output and control signals:
-- ALUA – the contents of the Accumulator Register are connected to the Arithmetic and Logic Unit as operand A
+- ALUA – the contents of the Accumulator Register are connected to the Arithmetic Unit as operand A
-- ALUB – the contents of Register B are connected to the Logical and Arithmetic Unit as operand B
+- ALUB – the contents of Register B are connected to the Arithmetic Unit as operand B
 - SU - Subtraction – control signal that activates subtraction operation to be performed if it is high
 - EU - control signal that commands the activation of the outputs to put on the Bus the Result of the arithmetic operation performed
 - DOUT - Data Output – connects to the bus